MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2017-01-15-impersonating-office-365-users-mimikatz.md

 ![Azure AD Connect SSO Diagram](../../assets/images/aad_sso4.png)

-As we can see from&nbsp;the&nbsp;diagram above, Azure AD exposes a&nbsp;[publicly available endpoint](https://autologon.microsoftazuread-sso.com) that&nbsp;accepts Kerberos tickets and&nbsp;translates them into SAML and&nbsp;JWT tokens, which&nbsp;are&nbsp;understood and&nbsp;trusted by&nbsp;other cloud services like Office 365, Azure or&nbsp;Salesforce.
-And&nbsp;wherever&nbsp;you have Kerberos-based authentication, it&nbsp;can be&nbsp;attacked using [Silver Tickets](https://adsecurity.org/?p=2011).
+As we can&nbsp;see from&nbsp;the&nbsp;diagram above, Azure AD exposes a&nbsp;[publicly available endpoint](https://autologon.microsoftazuread-sso.com) that&nbsp;accepts Kerberos tickets and&nbsp;translates them into SAML and&nbsp;JWT tokens, which&nbsp;are&nbsp;understood and&nbsp;trusted by&nbsp;other cloud services like Office 365, Azure or&nbsp;Salesforce.
+And&nbsp;wherever&nbsp;you have Kerberos-based authentication, it&nbsp;can&nbsp;be&nbsp;attacked using [Silver Tickets](https://adsecurity.org/?p=2011).

-In&nbsp;usual circumstances this&nbsp;attack can only be&nbsp;performed from&nbsp;the&nbsp;intranet.
+In&nbsp;usual circumstances this&nbsp;attack can&nbsp;only be&nbsp;performed from&nbsp;the&nbsp;intranet.
 But&nbsp;what really caught my attention is&nbsp;the&nbsp;fact that&nbsp;with&nbsp;this&nbsp;new SSO feature, **Silver Tickets could be&nbsp;used from&nbsp;the&nbsp;entire internet**.
 Let’s give it&nbsp;a&nbsp;try then!

 <!--more-->